Automatic Dependent Surveillance-Broadcast

 We continue to extend air traffic surveillance coverage by using Automatic Dependent Surveillance-Broadcast (ADS-B) to provide radar-like information at a much lower cost than radar.

-NAV CANADA has entered into a joint venture with Iridium Communications, called Aireon, which will expand air traffic surveillance to the entire planet by installing ADS-B receivers on Low Earth Orbit (LEO) satellites.
+Aireon has expanded air traffic surveillance to the entire planet by installing ADS-B receivers on a constellation of 66 Low Earth Orbit (LEO) satellites.

 To learn more about Space-based ADS-B, click here.

 Learn more about the value of surveillance in this report